Angelbots1339/Website/README.md

 and from there pull requests are made into `published`.
 The `TestWebsite` fork will deploy automatically to [test.angelbotics.org](https://test.angelbotics.org) when any change is made to its `master` branch.

+### Testing The Site
+To test the site, first ensure that you have Node.js installed on your device.
+Afterwards, navigate to the root directory (`/angelbotics-website`) in any terminal or similar command line, and run `npm install` to install all the needed libraries.
+Once that finishes fully, simply run `npm start` in the same directory.
+This will start a webserver that allows you to view the site by going to https://localhost:3000 in any web browser.

+### Procedural Generation
 The vast majority of content on the website is procedurally generated from JSON.
 This is to make it easier for people with little programming knowledge to update the website because JSON is relatively simple.